 LinkedIn is one of the most powerful social media platforms for marketers to generate leads.
-So what are the best analytics tools for LinkedIn?
+So what are the best LinkedIn analytics tools?
 To ensure you are getting the leads you want?

 With over 500 million people, it’s a great place to put your content and have it seen by your target audience.